A Spatio-temporal CP decomposition analysis of New England region in the US: Results and discussion

 \section{Results and discussion}

 In this section we have two types of numerical experiments for testing the performance of our algorithm.
-The first one is applying our dataset describe in \cref{regdata} to run a CPD decomposition and compare performance using the relative error given by $\frac{\lVert \mathcal{X}_{\text{estimate}} - \mathcal{X} \rVert_{2}} {\lVert \mathcal{X} \rVert_{2}}.$ The second experiment is a Kmeans clustering analysis done to again test the performance of our method compared to existing ones.
+The first one is using our dataset as described in \cref{regdata} to run a CPD decomposition and compare performance using the relative error given by $\frac{\lVert \mathcal{X}_{\text{estimate}} - \mathcal{X} \rVert_{2}} {\lVert \mathcal{X} \rVert_{2}}.$ The second experiment is a Kmeans clustering analysis done to again test the performance of our method compared to existing ones.